Visual batari Basic Guide

 Music and Sound Editor (found under the View menu)

 The VbB Music and Sound Editor is based on a page I made called the bB Music and Sound Data Creation Toy, but the VbB Music and Sound Editor has more features and it's faster, easier, and more fun to use.
+If you get an error when you try to run the Music and Sound Editor, see the troubleshooting section.

 The VbB Music and Sound Editor has seven tabs: six keyboard tabs and one expert mode tab.
 The keyboards limit you to acceptable notes so you can make new tunes without worrying about being too far off-key.
 The Expert Mode tab displays a grid of all Atari 2600 sounds.